Anvi123123/Rainfall-Prediction/README.md

-# Rainfall-Prediction-end-to-end-ML-project
+# Rainfall-Prediction

-The main motive of the project is to predict the amount of rainfall in Vidarbha region or state well in advance.
-We predict average rainfall using past data.
+The main motive of the project is to predict the amount of rainfall in Andaman & Nicobar region.
+We predict average rainfall using past data (1901-2015).

 ![alt text](static/workFlow.png)